iMMAP/rh-archived/CICD.md

 # CI/CD Recreation Documentation
-This is documentation will be oriented for ReportHub project
+This Ci/CD documentation will be oriented for ReportHub project

 ## Prerequisite
 1. **Docker** is about the only primary requirement you need for setting up this CI/CD server.
 If you are using Window and Docker is properly installed (along with docker-compose tool) and you want to use it for your CI/CD server then you can move to (Installing Drone) section